 Cheese, cheese sauce, with another sprinkle of cheese on top.

 And, you know, some tender Russet potatoes and sliced smoked sausage were included to make it a meal appropriate for general consumption, since eating cheese sauce by the spoonful & straight out of the pan is probably frowned upon in polite society.

 I wish there were a cheese grater, like the one at Olive Garden who grates the fresh Parm on your salad, but at my personal beck and call, and when I tell him to keep it coming, make it rain, (you get the idea), he just says, ‘As You Wish.’

 But honestly, if you thought cheese was good all by itself, err I meant to say cheesy potatoes, yes– if you thought cheesy potatoes were good by themselves, then you’re really gonna love them with the added flavor from the smoked sausage, as well as the sweet, smokiness of the paprika.

-2. Transfer the cooked potatoes and sausage to a casserole dish, stirring gently to evenly distribute.
+Lightly spray a 9x13" baking dish with non stick cooking spray.
+Transfer the cooked potatoes and sausage to a casserole dish, stirring just enough to evenly distribute.

-4. Pour cheese sauce over potatoes and meat in the casserole dish.
+Pour cheese sauce evenly out over the potatoes and meat.
 Evenly sprinkle the shredded cheese over top.

 Bake at 350 degrees for 35-45 minutes, or until the potatoes are fork tender and the casserole is golden brown on top.